RedSparkie/Archive.org-Downloader-GUI-SPA/README.md

 ![Archive org_DL_GUI](https://user-images.githubusercontent.com/71157556/195441576-e8eb9745-a713-4068-80d1-52f29058dc43.png)
 ## Installation - Linux OS

-Python3 is required for this program to work: https://www.python.org/downloads/ Or a command can be used to install on Debian:
+Python3 is required for this program to work: https://www.python.org/downloads/ , or a command can be used to install on Debian:
 ```sh
 sudo apt install python3
 ```